What is FEP?

 - The governing board is comprised of primary, intermediate, and middle school parents.

-- Parental involvement is welcomed at monthly board meetings at 7:00 p.m.
+- Parental involvement is welcomed at monthly board meetings at 7:00pm on the second Monday of each month, September-May.

 - FEP supports the existing FCS programs and the need for further options for all identified students along with talented students not identified by state guidelines.